mal1keth/non-recursive-LL-1-parser/README.md

 7. Parse Table is represented as a 2D array of char pointers.
 Assignment is done as M[N][T] = prod where N, T are characters and prod is a char pointer.

 8. Stack : Simple stack data structure with helper functions, which uses table doubling.

+Open Challenges :

+1. Implement function eliminate direct left recursion
+2. Implement function to eliminate all left-recursion
+3. Refactor ff as written above in 6.